Wish List

 Margarita Dominguez

 Over the years the example three women gave me modeled my life.
-From a very yong age I admired Brigitte Bardot for devotion to animals and I grew up dreaming to be like her.
+From a very young age I admired Brigitte Bardot for her devotion to animals.
+I grew up dreaming to be like her.

 At 20 years old I met my second idol, a beautiful sophisticated and lovely lady called, Dolly, who had an animal refuge in her magnificent mansion in front of the ocean.
 Although she saw me as the legacy for her animal rescue; unfortunately, I was still too young to spend the rest of my life in the farm she was planning to move to.
 After 2 years of completely devoting my life to rescuing, saving, healing, and taking care of the animals with her I moved back to the city.